oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 10: CSAF Consumer

-A processor satisfies the "CSAF consumer" conformance profile if the processor:
+A processor satisfies the "CSAF Consumer" conformance profile if the processor:

 * reads CSAF documents and interprets them according to the semantics defined in section [sec](#schema-elements) and [sec](#additional-conventions).
 * satisfies those normative requirements in section [sec](#schema-elements), [sec](#additional-conventions) and